Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/CAVv.md

 In the revised version of the manuscript, we will include the above limitations and provide reference to [2].

-> The authors have only qualitatively characterized the variations in the topologies of the networks.
-It is perhaps possible to quantitatively characterize this by using Dynamical Similarity Analysis [1] on various trained networks.
+> The authors have only qualitatively characterized ...
 We thank the reviewer for pointing out the reference; we applied DSA to our numerical results.
-Our preliminary observations are that DSA reflects the fact that the geometry of the invariant manifold is preserved, but it cannot detect the emergence of fixed-points and saddles on the pertubed manifold.
+Our preliminary observations are that DSA reflects the fact that the geometry of the invariant manifold is preserved, but it cannot detect the emergence of fixed-points and saddles on the perturbed manifold.
 The DSA values clustered around two points regardless of the number of fixed points.
 This appears to be consistent with the results reported in the referenced paper, c.f.
 Figure 4 shows a gradual increase in DSA as $\alpha \to 1$ despite having a bifurcation at $\alpha = 1$.